Best Graphics Setting For Valorant

-Valorant’s minimum requirements are really low in today’s standards, even the developers only required a 13 year old processor in Core 2 Duo E8400.
+Valorant’s minimum requirements are really low in today’s standards, even the developers only required a 13-year-old processor in Core 2 Duo E8400.
 RAM requirement is also too low requiring only 4 GB and the graphics requirement is also too low, requiring only Intel HD 4000 which is slower than the GeForce GT 710.
-By these requirements, you should be able to play Valorant with budget system from 2012.
+By these requirements, you should be able to play Valorant with a budget system from 2012.

-The recommended requirement to get 60fps only required budget processor and graphics card from 2014.
-This is a great work from the developers since Valorant and these types of games require precision over image eye candies.
+The recommended requirement to get 60fps only required a budget processor and graphics card from 2014.
+This is great work by the developers since Valorant and these types of games require precision over image eye candies.